shigebeyond/jkmvc/doc/http/controller.md

 Controllers then pass on the data of the model to the views where the data is used to render for the users.
 Controllers essentially control the flow of the application.

-Controllers are called by the `com.jkmvc.http.Server#callController` function based on the Route that the url matched.
+Controllers are called by the `com.jkmvc.http.HttpHandler#callController` function based on the Route that the url matched.
 Be sure to read the [routing](routing) page to understand how to use routes to map urls to your controllers.

 ## 1 Create Controller